ArunDharani/Do-Day/README.md

 Fell Free to provide or make any changes
 If you like to contribute
 Fork this repo
-and you know the necessary drills to do
+and perform the necessary drills to make changes